suffolklibraries/lgc/content/collections/events/young-wardens-15-12.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732097242
+updated_at: 1732098005
 duplicated_from: 1daaabbf-20ca-42dd-9689-2208c723e011
 ---
-Meet new friends, get outdoors and earn awards.
+Looking for practical experience and chance to earn your DofE award whilst making friends?
+Then Nature Champions: Young Wardens is for you!